 - When you are done, especially if the grass has a lot of moisture in it the deck will be full of grass underneath.
 Clean that out with a putty knife, old board, or even a kitchen spatula.
 Cut the long grass and weeds wrapped around the spindles.
 I suggest removing the mower blades.
 That makes it easier to get the grass off the spindles.
 Pay attention to the area right above the blades to make sure grass is removed from the grease seal.

 - If the grass is really dry there will be a lot of clippings on top of the deck.
 Clean that off with your hands and then blow the rest off.
 Get behind and under the belt covers.
-Don’t use a pressure washer – it just makes a mess.
+Don’t use a pressure washer – it just makes a mess and will force water into the spindle bearings.

 - One last thing, If you feel safe to do this and there will be no one else in the area, tie the discharge cover up two inches or so with a rope or bungee cord.
 This will help the deck clear the grass faster.
 Remember, your blades spin at the tips 18,500 feet per minute.
 With that cover raised up your deck can throw a baseball-sized rock, a piece of wood or other debris 600 feet or more.